 The Select Committee on Intelligence oversees intelligence activities and programs of the U.S. government.
 The committee is made up of two members of the Appropriations, Armed Services, Foreign Relations and Judiciary committees and seven members of the general body.
 Its primary duties are to ensure that intelligence activities are in line with the Constitution and U.S. law, and to assure the appropriate government departments and agencies communicate intelligence information in a complete and timely fashion to the President and Congress.

 The Small Business & Entrepreneurship Committee oversees proposed legislation or other matters relating to the Small Business Administration.
 They are also assigned to research, investigate and report all problems relating to America's small business enterprises to the Senate.
-Senator Risch is the ranking minority member of the committee.
+Senator Risch is the Chairman of the committee.

 The Committee on Foreign Relations is one of the oldest committees in the Senate, tracing its roots back to 1816.
 Committee members work on foreign policy legislation, provide oversight of the foreign policy agencies, confirm diplomatic nominations, and consider international treaties.
 The committee also oversees the operations and funding of foreign aid programs.